elidupuis/leaflet.zoomfs/README.md

 There's no style supplied in this extension, so you'll need to set it up yourself.
 Basic style is handled internally by *Leaflet.Control.Zoom* so we don't need to do much:

     .leaflet-control-full-screen {
+      position: relative;
+      height: 400px;
       background-image: url(your/amazing/icon.png);
       margin-bottom: 5px;
     }

+When the user exits fullscreen we are remove the inline style attribute altogether so be sure your base styles have **position:relative;** and a **height:400px;**.
+These are required by Leaflet.

 **Note that your map container should not have inline styles—they will be removed when the user exits fullscreen.**